Tyler799/Morrowind-2020/Morrowind_2019.md

 - Select the APPLY icon (pencil writing on paper)
 - And exit the utility

-Alternatively you can grab [this file](https://mega.nz/#!zsADQbQQ!d5uOr1R8SM468G7DwA0a3cchDuFHbTJrKaAFtFTgURQ), then copy/paste the weather sections over your own weather settings in your .ini.
-This includes fixes to cloud speed required by Skies IV but also changes the weather settings to correspond to those provided by Alternate Skies.
-Try them out and see if you like them.
-Among other color changes, they make the nights darker, but not so dark as to blind you.
-If you don't like them, just restore your backup and keep reading.
+Alternatively you can grab the "Weather settings.txt" file that comes with Alternate Skies, then copy/paste the weather sections over your own weather settings in your .ini.

 If you ONLY want the cloud speed .ini adjustments required for Skies and not the weather color changes, change these lines in your .ini: